Homeowners Insurance Premium at Closing

 The Impact of Homeowners Insurance on Your Mortgage

 Escrow Accounts: Many lenders will require you to add your homeowners’ insurance premium into an escrow account.
-This account is used by the lender to pay your insurance and taxes on your behalf.
+This account is used by the lender to pay your insurance and taxes on your behalf, reinforcing the connection between insurance and your mortgage

 Monthly Payments: If your insurance is escrowed, the annual premium is divided by twelve and added to your monthly mortgage payment.